-- 1. What will you do to help ensure that local charities get the support from government they need to respond to increasing demands from Canadians who access their programs and services? - 2.
+- 1. How will you mitigate the impact of the U.S. trade dispute on our sector? - 2.
+What will you do to help ensure that local charities get the support from government they need to respond to increasing demands from Canadians who access their programs and services? - 3.
 Did you know that there is no single place in government tasked with increasing the sector's vibrancy, its growth and its ability to deliver critical services in communities across our country?
-Our sector contributes over 8% to GDP and 24% of Canadians rely on the sector for basic needs just to get by! - 3.
+Our sector contributes over 8% to GDP and 24% of Canadians rely on the sector for basic needs just to get by! - 4.
 What experience do you have volunteering at or leading a charity in our community?
-Specifically, how will this shape your priorities if you are elected to represent me in the House of Commons? - 4.
+Specifically, how will this shape your priorities if you are elected to represent me in the House of Commons? - 5.
 How will you engage government on behalf of charities if you are elected?